 The policy approach for horticultural development is for land within existing HDAs to be utilised first.
-Where no suitable land within HDAs is available, development proposals for horticultural and functionally-linked ancillary development on land adjacent to HDAs is preferred followed by land elsewhere in the plan area.
-All development proposals on land outside HDAs will need to address the criteria above $(1-8\underline{12})$ as well as the additional criteria ( $9-12\underline{3-16}$ ) below:
+Where no suitable land within HDAs is available, development proposals for horticultural and ancillary development on land adjacent to HDAs is preferred followed by land elsewhere in the plan area.
+All development proposals on land outside HDAs will need to address the criteria above (1-8) as well as the additional criteria (9-12) below:

-- 13. 11.
-The development is for horticultural purposes or purposes functionally- linked to horticulture, There is a horticultural justification for the development, and it can be demonstrated that the proposal cannot be accommodated within an existing HDAs; - 14.
-12. The land is sufficiently well drained, level and of a quality to be suitable for 13. horticultural development; - 15.
-13. Necessary infrastructure and services are available or will be provided; and - 16.
-14. Long views across substantially open land are retained.
+- 11. There is a horticultural justification for the development, and it can be demonstrated that the proposal cannot be accommodated within existing HDAs; - 12.
+The land is sufficiently well drained, level and of a quality to be suitable for horticultural development; - 13.
+Necessary infrastructure and services are available or will be provided; and - 14.
+Long views across substantially open land are retained.

-Planning applications for horticultural and functionally-linked ancillary development will need to consider the policies concerning biodiversity; wildlife; strategic wildlife corridors; the natural landscape; and pollution.
+Planning applications for horticultural and ancillary development will need to consider the policies concerning biodiversity; wildlife; the natural landscape; and pollution.
 The accommodation for agricultural, horticultural and other rural workers policy may also be relevant.